syntaxkiller/voice-transcription/README.md

 ## Known Issues

 - Initial setup may require adjusting paths depending on your system configuration.
-- Vosk model download is not yet automated in the setup script.
-- Currently, the app is Windows-only due to platform-specific APIs for keypress simulation and hotkey capturing.
+- The application is Windows-only due to platform-specific APIs for keypress simulation and hotkey capturing.
 - Voice Activity Detection may need tuning for different environments and microphones.

 ---